Students have the opportunity to choose from multiple options that work best for them to earn this degree:

 Make a difference to create a sustainable future

-The ESE curriculum is highly flexible, offering personalized plans of study—addressing truly complex challenges.
-Our courses are designed by faculty members from across the University of Michigan, including the College of Engineering, the School for Environment and Sustainability, the Ross School of Business, the Gerald Ford School of Public Policy, the Taubman College of Architecture and Urban Planning of Art and Architecture, and the College of Literature Science and Arts.
-The degree is available both on campus and online.
-Many students complete the program entirely online.
+The ESE curriculum is highly flexible, offering personalized plans of study that can allow students to address truly complex challenges.
+Our courses are designed by faculty members from across the University of Michigan, including the College of Engineering, the School for Environment and Sustainability, the Ross School of Business, the Gerald R. Ford School of Public Policy, the Taubman College of Architecture and Urban Planning of Art and Architecture, and the College of Literature Science and Arts.
+A total of 30 credit hours is required for the completion of the MEng degree.

 Our graduates go onto successful careers in various fields of science and engineering, consulting, investment, energy, and public policy sectors.